 Yes – it really has made an impact on me!
 Even as I was still reading this book, I felt myself become more mindful with money.

-In particular, after finishing Happy Money I’ve made a decision to up my charity spending.
+In particular, after finishing Happy Money: The New Science of Smarter Spending I’ve made a decision to up my charity spending.

 I do give a small amount to charity each month by direct debit, and I often thought I should give more, but never feel like I have enough to spare.
 But according to an experiment quoted in the book, spending as little as $5 on others created a measurable difference in the donors’ happiness.
 Also, people feel happier when they feel connected to the cause and can see the impact of their donation.
 I’ve decided I will now give little and often (£5 per week), but to causes such as Kiva campaigns that I’ve thought about and selected myself, rather than increasing my direct debits to larger organisations.